 About Pangyrus

 Pangyrus is a literary magazine that is dedicated to art, ideas, and making culture thrive.
-Our name is a portmanteau of pan (all) and gyrus (the folds on the cerebral cortex of the brain).
+Our name is a portmanteau of pangea (the world continent) and gyrus (the folds on the cerebral cortex of the brain).
 Pangyrus is about connection.
 We bring readers to make unexpected connections across a wide range of ideas, genres, and geographies.
 All that is worthy of thought and consideration, you’ll find here.

 The name’s echo of “papyrus” is deliberate: we engage with political and social issues, but edit for writing that will stand the test of time.
 Our hybrid publishing model — two to three posts per week online and two print editions a year — allows us the flexibility to publish topical opinion pieces and reviews alongside poetry, comics, memoir and fiction.